 There are several qualifications for a homestead exemption.
 They include:

 - The property in question must be the owner’s primary residence – rental and investment properties will not be accepted.

 - Only the primary owner of the property or the surviving spouse can apply.

-How To File For A Homestead Exemption
+How To Apply For A Homestead Exemption

 - Driver’s license or personal ID

-- Social security number
+- Social Security number